ExchangeUnion/docs/XU-TechnicalPaper.md

 4.3.
 [Lightning](http://lightning.engineering/) / [Raiden](https://raiden.network/)
 -----------------------------------------------------------------------------------
-- Exchange Union builds on top of lightning & raiden, it’s using pure Lightning/Raiden with atomic swaps in the background and adds some features like orderbook propagation to build a fully functioning decentralized meta-exchange
+- Exchange Union builds on top of lightning & raiden, it’s using pure Lightning/Raiden with atomic swaps in the background and adds some features like order book propagation to build a fully functioning decentralized meta-exchange

 4.4.
 [Alphapoint’s Remarketer](https://www.alphapoint.com/remarketer.html)